Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Experiments

 Given a dataset of ensembles $\boldsymbol{D} \in \mathbb{R}^{S \times M \times h \times w}$, where $S$ represents the number of samples for 2016, $M = 10$ is the number of ensemble members for each datapoint, and $(h, w) = (565, 565)$ are the spatial dimensions, we compute the pixel-wise variance across the ensemble members $\boldsymbol{V} \in \mathbb{R}^{S \times M \times 565 \times 565}$, such that for each sample $i = 1, \dots, S$, and any spatial coordinate $(x, y) \in \{ 1, \dots, h \} \times \{ 1, \dots, w \}$,

 We then compute the mean variance across all samples and spatial locations as:

 Here, $\mu_{\boldsymbol{V}}$ is a scalar value representing the global mean variance across all samples and pixels.
 By computing $\mu_{\boldsymbol{V}}$ for different diffusion steps, we observe that the global variance increases with the number of steps, as illustrated in Figure \ref{fig:global_variance_graph}.
 Furthermore, we demonstrate that the variance control mechanism successfully aligns the global variance with that of CERRA-EDA, with the closest match achieved at $N = 12$ diffusion steps.
+Interestingly, the relationship between the number of steps and ensemble variance may have been overlooked in previous research, as it is common practice to run diffusion models with a high number of steps \cite{ling2024diffusion,price2023gencast, bassetti2024diffesm}.
+In such cases, the overall variance would have already converged to a fixed value, making it unaffected by changes in the number of reverse diffusion steps.